OpenHV/OpenHV/README.md

 OpenHV just like the OpenRA engine and SDK scripts is made available under the [GPLv3](https://github.com/OpenHV/OpenHV/blob/master/COPYING) license.

 The mod data files (artwork, sound files, yaml, etc) are not part of the source code and are distributed under different terms.
-The [Lost Garden License](https://lostgarden.home.blog/2007/03/15/lost-garden-license/) applies: [Creative Commons Attribution 3.0 United States](https://creativecommons.org/licenses/by/3.0/us/)
+Various [Creative Commons](https://creativecommons.org/) licenses apply.
+Check the ReadMe files in the sub folders for details.